-Betta fish are hardy and easy to care for provided you know what you’re doing.
-With the information in this guide there is no reason your Betta fish can’t live for at least 4 years.
+Bettas are hardy and easy to care for, provided you know what you’re doing.
+With the information in this guide, there is no reason your Betta fish can’t live longer for at least four years.

-If you do only two things on this list, the things that make the biggest difference to the lifespan of a Betta fish would be water quality and diet.
+If you do only two things on this list, the things that make the most significant difference to the lifespan of a Betta would be water quality and diet.